THORDesignStudio/pfb-ridespot-api-spec/readme.md

 ## Data

-For each ride, we need to following information to be made available from Ridespot:
+For each ride, we need the following information to be made available from Ridespot:

 - Title
 - City